AARP Hearing Center

 Do these to stay strong as you age

-Many exercises can help support your balance, but if you have time for only one move, try standing on one foot once or twice a day.
+Many types of exercise can help our balance, including yoga, Tai Chi and Pilates.
+But if you have time for only one, try standing on one foot once or twice a day.

-Although it’s incredibly simple, practicing your one-foot balance is “the most important thing you can do to improve stability in your ankle,” says Fields, who is also past president of the American Medical Society for Sports Medicine.
+Although it’s incredibly simple, practicing your one-foot balance is “the most important thing you can do to improve stability in your ankle,” says Fields, former president of the American Medical Society for Sports Medicine.

-In addition to strengthening your ankle, standing on one leg enhances your awareness of where your foot and ankle are in space — a critical skill to prevent falls that can diminish as you age, says Anthony Beutler, M.D., medical director for sports medicine at Intermountain Healthcare in Salt Lake City.
+Standing on one foot also enhances your awareness of where your foot and ankle are in space — a critical skill to prevent falls that can diminish as we age, says Dr. Anthony Beutler, medical director for sports medicine at Intermountain Healthcare in Salt Lake City.

-A meta-analysis published in the Cochrane Database of Systematic Reviews, which analyzed 108 studies, including 8,000 adults aged 60-plus, found that regular balance exercises reduced fall rates by 24 percent.
+A meta-analysis published in the Cochrane Database of Systematic Reviews, which analyzed 108 studies that included 8,000 adults age 60-plus, found that regular balance exercises reduced fall rates by 24 percent.
+Research also shows that the training improves stability in those with diabetic neuropathy that affects sensation in the feet and legs.

 Here’s a step-by-step guide to a one-foot balance exercise you can do anywhere in just a few minutes.
 Be sure to talk to your doctor before starting a new exercise program.

-Fields said he finds that his patients get "better sensory feedback if they are barefoot," but some patients with arthritis or foot pain find balancing barefoot too uncomfortable.
-If so, it’s better to do the exercise wearing shoes.
+Fields finds that his patients get “better sensory feedback if they are barefoot,” but some patients with arthritis or foot pain find balancing barefoot too uncomfortable.
+If that’s the case for you, do the exercise wearing shoes.

 1. Stand upright with your feet shoulder-width apart.
 If you need extra support, position yourself near a kitchen or bathroom counter or a sturdy piece of furniture that you can hold on to if necessary.

-2. Keeping an upright posture, raise one foot and balance on the opposite foot, holding the position for 10 seconds.
+2. Keeping an upright posture, raise one foot behind you and balance on the opposite foot, holding the position for 10 seconds.
 Gradually work up to 30 seconds (or longer) at a time.
-As you improve, work on not moving your arms away from your body or letting your weight shift from side to side while you perform the exercise.
+As you improve, work on not holding on to anything for stability, and not moving your arms away from your body or letting your weight shift from side to side.

 3. Switch feet and repeat on the other side.

-4. Once you can balance on each leg for 30 seconds without holding on, increase the difficulty by trying it with your eyes closed.
-Or challenge yourself to balance on one leg while standing on a pillow or another surface that isn't stable.
-Just make sure you’re near something you can grab if you lose your balance.
+4. Once you can balance on each leg for 30 seconds without holding on to a surface, increase the difficulty by trying it with your eyes closed.
+Or challenge yourself to balance on one leg while standing on a pillow or another surface that isn’t stable.
+Just make sure you’re near something you can grab in case you do lose your balance.

 You Might Also Like